Museum-Barberini/Barberini-Analytics/DOCUMENTATION.md

 - `smtp.env`: Contains access parameters for mailer service.
   The mailer is used to send notification emails about failures in the mining pipeline or CI pipeline.

-  If you need to fix the mailer, you should be able to log in account.google.com using these credentials.
+  If you need to fix the mailer, you should be able to log in on [account.google.com](https://account.google.com) using these credentials.
   Otherwise, just exchange the credentials to use another account.
 - `secret_files/`: Various files that should be available in the luigi container.
   Used to store intended amounts of global state.